InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <br><br>
 Therefore any errors are entirely my responsibility alone.<br>

+<h4>All the processes and results are fully transparent and reproducible</h4>

 <h4>3.
 Literature Review</h4>
 We will look at two anayses of the same data set.